doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

     ``collectionClass`` - A |FQCN| of class that implements ``Collection`` interface and is used to hold documents.
 Doctrine's ``ArrayCollection`` is used by default.
+-
+    ``notSaved`` - ``false`` by default.
+If set to ``true``, the property is loaded from the database if it exists there.
+Upon writing data back to the database, the data from this field is not updated at all.

 .. code-block:: php